-After a child is declared a ward of the court under Welfare & Institutions Code section 601 or 602 and removed, either temporarily or permanently, from the physical custody of his/her parent or guardian, only a Juvenile Court judicial officer is authorized to make orders regarding the administration of psychotropic medication to the child.
+After a child is declared a ward of the court under Welfare & Institutions Code section 601 or 602 and removed, either temporarily or permanently, from the physical custody of his or her parent or guardian, only a Juvenile Court judicial officer is authorized to make orders regarding the administration of psychotropic medication to the child unless the court orders that the parent or legal guardian is authorized to approve or deny the medication.
 The procedures and forms described in California Rules of Court, rule 5.640 apply in juvenile justice cases.
 Requests for orders for psychotropic medications for 601 and 602 wards must comply with the requirements of California Rules of Court, rule 5.640.

 (Adopted 1/1/2005; Renum.
-1/1/2006; Rev. 1/1/2008; Rev. 1/1/2018)
+1/1/2006; Rev. 1/1/2008; Rev. 1/1/2018; Rev. 1/1/2019)